The Carcinogen Glycidol in Cooking Oils

 Chlorohydrin contaminates hydrolyzed vegetable protein products and refined oils.

-Amazingly, a baby born to an obese surrogate mother with a skinny biological mom may harbor a greater risk of becoming obese than a baby from a big biological mom born to a slim surrogate.
+Astonishingly, a baby with a heavy surrogate mother and a thin biological mom may harbor a greater risk of becoming obese than a baby with a slim surrogate mom and a heavy biological one.

 Hypersensitivity reactions to dairy products even in those who test negative for cow’s milk allergy.